Law

 In the next chapter of Galatians, Paul turns up the heat.
 He compares the two covenants, the Mosaic Covenant and the New Covenant, to Hagar and Sarah’s relationship (see Genesis chapter 16 and 21:8-21).
 He depicts a stormy relationship between the children of the two covenants: “The son born ordinarily [representing the unbelieving Jews] persecuted the son born by the power of the Spirit [representing the Christians].
 It is the same now.”
 Then Paul unleashes a thunderbolt: “But what does the Scripture say?
 ‘Get rid of the slave woman and her son, for the slave woman’s son will never share in the inheritance with the free woman’s son.'”
 Since the slave woman represents the Mosaic covenant, Paul is using the quoted verse, Genesis 21:10, to say, “Get rid of the Mosaic covenant and its adherents [the Jews who have rejected Jesus as Messiah], for the [‘children’ of the Mosaic covenant] will never share in the inheritance with the [Christians, the ‘children’ of the New Covenant].

-Paul wrote First Corinthians in about 55 CE.
-In chapter 9, he describes his willingness to be “all things to all men” for the sake of saving some of them.
-In particular, he says, “To the Jews I became like a Jew, to win the Jews.
-Under the law, I became like one (though I myself am not under the law) to win those.
-To those not having the law, I became like one not having the law (though I am not free from God’s law but am under Christ’s law), to win those not having the law” (verses 20 and 21).
+Paul wrote the First Corinthians in about 55 CE.
+In chapter 9, he describes his willingness to be “all things to all men” to save some of them.
+In particular, he says, “To the Jews, I became like a Jew, to win the Jews.
+Under the Law, I became like one (though I am not under the Law) to win those.
+To those not having the Law, I became like one not having the Law (though I am not free from God’sLaww but am under Christ’sLaww), to win those not having the Law” (verses 20 and 21).

 This reflects the situation at the time Romans was written.
 Even though the New Covenant had already been in force for 25 years (ever since the resurrection of Christ and the outpouring of the Spirit on that first post-resurrection Day of Pentecost), people, even Christian Jews, were still clinging to the Law–offering sacrifices, paying tithes, keeping festivals, obeying the kosher laws, circumcising their sons.
 Yet the Law was dead.
 Not only was it dead, but it had failed to produce “fruit to God” in the body of the believer.
 To remain married to a corpse is a grotesque situation Paul does not linger to contemplate.
-He merely says, “We have been released from the law so that we serve in the new way of the Spirit, not in the old way of the written code” (Romans 7:6).
+He says, “We have been released from the law so that we serve in the new way of the Spirit, not in the old way of the written code” (Romans 7:6).

-Paul wrote Ephesians in about the year 63 CE, some six years after Romans.
+Paul wrote Ephesians in about 63 CE, some six years after Romans.
 In chapter 2, Paul comes out.
-He says that Christ united Jew and Gentile by destroying the “barrier, the dividing wall of hostility, by abolishing in his flesh the law with its commandments and regulations” (2:14-15).
+He says Christ united Jew and Gentile by destroying the “barrier, the dividing wall of hostility, by abolishing in his flesh the law with its commandments and regulations” (2:14-15).
 As a result, Jews and Gentiles connected to Christ are “fellow citizens” and “co-members of God’s household,” built together as a new temple for God “in which God lives by His Spirit” (2:19-22).
 The verb translated “abolishing” (water geo) means “to do away with, use up, render ineffective.”

 Hebrews on the Change of Covenants: